-Family Connects International (FCI) comprises a team of experts from across the early childhood field, including public-health professionals, research scientists, data analysts, health care providers, and policy analysts.
-We are a partnership of Duke University’s Center for Child and Family Policy and the Center for Child & Family Health.
+Family Connects International (FCI) is committed to strengthening bonds within families of newborns and linking them directly to supportive community care resources.
+Our vision is equitable outcomes for each and every newborn.
+FCI comprises a team of experts from across the early childhood field, including public-health professionals, research scientists, data analysts, health care providers, and policy analysts.
 Learn more about our Staff and Leadership.

 The story of Family Connects is a story of community efforts to improve the health and well-being of all families with young children.

 In 2001, representatives of The Duke Endowment challenged Kenneth Dodge, the founding director of the Duke Center for Child and Family Policy, to discover a way to improve child outcomes in Durham — specifically, to reduce the rate of child abuse and neglect in the first years of life.

 The Duke team worked with local Durham families, community partners, and local stakeholders for more than six years to inform the development of the program.
 They also looked at evidence and learned about home visiting programs around the world, from as far away as New Zealand to our neighbors in Guilford County, NC.
 In Guilford County, a decades-old nurse home visiting program gave helpful insight into how home visiting could be successful in North Carolina.

 Because child abuse occurs for different reasons across different families, the Duke team, in collaboration with Durham community partners, decided the best way to prevent child maltreatment and help children in Durham get a good start would be to support all families from the very beginning, regardless of their circumstances.